akka/akka-http/docs/src/main/paradox/contributing.md

 1. If you're not already on the contributors white-list, the @akka-ci bot will ask `Can one of the repo owners verify this patch?`, to which a core member will reply by commenting `OK TO TEST`.
 This is just a sanity check to prevent malicious code from being run on the Jenkins cluster.
 1. Now both committers and interested people will review your code.
 This process is to ensure the code we merge is of the best possible quality, and that no silly mistakes slip through.
 You're expected to follow-up these comments by adding new commits to the same branch.
 The commit messages of those commits can be more lose, for example: `Removed debugging using printline`, as they all will be squashed into one commit before merging into the main branch.
     - The community and team are really nice people, so don't be afraid to ask follow up questions if you didn't understand some comment, or would like to clarify how to continue with a given feature.
 We're here to help, so feel free to ask and discuss any kind of questions you might have during review!
-1. After the review you should fix the issues as needed (pushing a new commit for new review etc.), iterating until the reviewers give their thumbs up–which is signalled usually by a comment saying `LGTM`, which means "Looks Good To Me".
+1. After the review you should fix the issues as needed (pushing a new commit for new review etc.), iterating until the reviewers give their thumbs up–which is signaled usually by a comment saying `LGTM`, which means "Looks Good To Me".
     - In general a PR is expected to get 2 LGTMs from the team before it is merged.
 If the PR is trivial, or under special circumstances (such as most of the team being on vacation, a PR was very thoroughly reviewed/tested and surely is correct) one LGTM may be fine as well.
 1. If the code change needs to be applied to other branches as well (for example a bugfix needing to be backported to a previous version), one of the team will either ask you to submit a PR with the same commit to the old branch, or do this for you.
    - Backport pull requests such as these are marked using the phrase`for validation` in the title to make the purpose clear in the pull request list.
 They can be merged once validation passes without additional review (if no conflicts).